bnovarini/sql-analyses/README.md

 You can then actually plot the trendline retention curve and also calculate the expected lifetime of your users with the equation, all using your real-time data.
 No need to download it anymore.

-Here's an illustrative example of what the trendline looks like when running with the example data provided in the SQL query (generated in Metabase).
+Here's an illustrative example of what the trendline looks like when running with some [sample data][sample-retention-data] from Profitwell (chart generated in Metabase).

 <img width="600" alt="image" src="https://github.com/bnovarini/sql-analyses/assets/49925472/f58162d0-8b7f-4d83-9e15-091aa5af5f8d">